Nanci Griffith: Political views and activism

 Griffith was outspoken in her political views, supporting liberal, pacifist and left policies.
 She was "a total abolitionist on the death penalty" and wrote a song, "Not Innocent Enough", which appeared on her album The Loving Kind in 2009.

 Her song "It's a Hard Life Wherever You Go" addressed the Troubles in Northern Ireland and racism in the United States.

 Together with Emmylou Harris, Rodney Crowell and other artists, she was a member of Music Row Democrats, an organization promoting Democratic Party candidates in Nashville.
 She also supported Barack Obama and said, after he was elected: "the election [of Barack Obama] brought out the acceptance of hope and a new direction.
 When I went to Europe, I wasn't embarrassed about my country."

 For years, Griffith wore buttons with political messages on her guitar strap, most often buttons from the Lyndon Johnson presidential campaign.

-Griffith visited Vietnam, Cambodia, Kosovo and Angola in 2000's, supporting Campaign for a Landmine Free World.
+Griffith visited Vietnam, Cambodia, Kosovo and Angola in the 2000s, supporting Campaign for a Landmine Free World.

-She considered herself a non-practicing Catholic.